Lawrence Photographic

 My Camera Control Buttons (Program these before you save any C1 or C2 Settings) :-

-4. ISO Button (top of menu set control button) - I changed AUTO to 100 (ready for manual use)
+• ISO Button (top of menu set control button) - I changed AUTO to 100 (ready for changing to suit)

-8. AF Button (left of menu set control button) - Setting makes no difference as the Manual Lens uses its own barrel focusing ring for C2-1
+• AF Button (left of menu set control button) - No settings for a Manual Lens uses its own barrel focusing ring for C2-1

-13. Control Wheel by default - already set-up to press 'toggle' for exposure compensation - I set the GF-1 to compensate by -2/3rds
+• Control Wheel by default - already set-up to press 'toggle' for exposure compensation

 Custom Menu

-8. C2 Mode - Shoot W/O Lens = ON (Tells the camera it is a third party lens that will be fitted) I use C2 for manual legacy lenses
+• C2 Mode - Shoot W/O Lens = ON (Tells the camera it is a third party lens that will be fitted) I use C2 for manual legacy lenses and also my Lumix 20mm f1.7 lens in hyperfocal mode and for video

 WARNING: When using A Mode to make a set-up for C1 and/or C2 - I always had to remember after saving the set-up in the Custom Menu (to C1 or C2) to change my choices back for A Mode's own use.